Powdermill Nature Reserve

 Powdermill was established in 1956 to serve as a field station of Carnegie Museum of Natural History for long-term studies of natural populations—their life histories, behaviors, and ecological relationships.

-Today, more than 56 years later, it is far more beautiful than when it was established, due to the natural growth of protected vegetation and the efforts of many supporters.
+Today, more than half a century later, it is far more beautiful than when it was established, due to the natural growth of protected vegetation and the efforts of many supporters.